-Hesitant to attempt another design discipline, I made my way back to the sanctuary of school.
-It was there, during a publication class, that I met an unconventional Old Lady who opened my eyes to the imaginative and playful world of the picture book.
+As I wandered higgledy-piggledy over life’s landscape, I happened upon an unconventional Old Lady who opened my eyes to the enchanting world of picture books.
 And because of her and her unorthodox ways, I discovered my vocation and now proudly stand before you a published and practicing children's book maker.

 Random House — Schwartz & Wade

 Henry Holt — Christy Ottaviano